open-traffic-generator/ixia-c/readme.md

   * Rate specification in pps (packets per second) or % line-rate
   * Ability to send bursts
 * Statistics
-  * Per port or per flow
+  * Per port and per flow
   * One way latency measurements (min, max, average) on a per flow basis
 * Capture
   * Packets with filters